CenturyLinkCloud/PublicKB/Cloud Application Manager/Deploying Anywhere/orchestrating-vcloud-air-vcloud-director-deployments.md

     |--------|-------------|
     | Disk | Specify the storage capacity in GB.
 See the [VMware docs](http://pubs.vmware.com/vca/index.jsp?topic=%2Fcom.vmware.vca.od.ug.doc%2FGUID-6180A0A5-E390-449D-8FD6-CD8601554EAE.html) for vCloud Air VM storage limit.
 Adding disk storage capacity is supported. |

-## Naming vCloud resources
+### Naming vCloud resources

 When creating an instance, an automatic name is generated and used for VApps, VMs and Hostname, all with the same generated name.
 This way you can identify unregistered instances.

-This name generated has maximum length of 15 characters (max allowed in windows hostnames), and it's composed by this values:
+The generated name has a maximum length of 15 characters (max allowed in windows hostnames), and it's composed by these values:

 ```
 InstanceName-ServiceId-InstanceNumber
 ```

-In the Policy Box it's possible specify you want more that one instance.
+In the Policy Box it is possible to specify more than one machine to be deployed, so the instanceNumber is added as a suffix in the name.
 An example is “jdedepl-i8oq0-1”.

-Once created this name, **modifying the vApp name is not supported**, because it could affect to the instance operations.
-However, it's possible to change manually this name on VMs and Hostnames.
+Once deployed, **modifying the vApp name is not supported**, because it could affect the instance operations through Cloud Application Manager.
+However, it's possible to change this name manually on VMs and Hostnames.

-In case want to rename a VM/Hostname, it would be needed to do the following steps:
+In case you want to rename a VM/Hostname, you need to perform the following steps:

 - From CAM launch a ShutDown operation and wait it to finish.
 - From vCloud Console, go to the VM Properties and change the VM name and/or Hostname.
 - From CAM launch a PowerOn operation and wait it to finish.

-## Contacting Cloud Application Manager Support
+### Contacting Cloud Application Manager Support

 We’re sorry you’re having an issue in [Cloud Application Manager](https://www.ctl.io/cloud-application-manager/).
 Please review the [troubleshooting tips](../Troubleshooting/troubleshooting-tips.md), or contact [Cloud Application Manager support](mailto:incident@CenturyLink.com) with details and screenshots where possible.